 CGM+ receive a statement, for the reduction of GHG emissions, or a certificate, for their offset.
-These documents are subject to verification by a third party confirming that the Group is indeed acting in accordance with the
+These documents are subject to verification by a third party confirming that the Group is indeed acting in accordance with the product standard.

-This concept has also been deployed at CEVA Logistics under the name "Green Ocean offer".
+CEVA Logistics under the name "Green Ocean offer".
 This "responsible" shipping offer allows customers to compensate their CO2 emissions or to use alternative energies such as bio-LNG or biofuel, which can reduce CO2 emissions by 25% and 80% respectively.
 In addition, CEVA Logistics has decided to offer carbon offsetting to all its Groupage customers in partnership with PUR Projet and is thus financing forest protection projects in Latin America for the equivalent of 25,000 tons of CO_2 .